Rico Blanco: Singles

+Awards and nominations (as individual/solo artist)

 Charity and social activism

 Blanco was a founding Sangguniang Kabataan chairman in his hometown of San Pedro, Laguna long before he started his music career.

-Aside from his songwriter credits in his solo album and in Rivermaya, Blanco also arranged and wrote music for various cause oriented projects such as the United Nations Millennium Development Goals theme "Tayo Tayo Rin", The Philippine Department of Tourism theme "Biyahe Tayo", both of which were performed by veteran Filipino musicians, such as Freddie Aguilar, the APO Hiking Society, Lea Salonga, and Sharon Cuneta.
+Aside from his songwriter credits in his solo album and in Rivermaya, Blanco also arranged and wrote music for various cause-oriented projects such as the United Nations Millennium Development Goals theme "Tayo Tayo Rin", The Philippine Department of Tourism theme "Biyahe Tayo", both of which were performed by veteran Filipino musicians, such as Freddie Aguilar, the APO Hiking Society, Lea Salonga, and Sharon Cuneta.
 He also co-wrote "Posible", which has been used as a theme song for the 2005 Southeast Asian Games.

 During his hiatus from music in 2007, Blanco spent his time with philanthropic work.
-In late 2007 he came out of retirement to sing for the Sumilao farmers who walked 1,700 km from Bukidnon to reach Department of Agrarian Reform in Metro Manila.
+In late 2007 he came out of retirement to sing for the Sumilao farmers who walked 1,700 km from Bukidnon to reach the Department of Agrarian Reform in Metro Manila.

-Rico sang together with Imago vocalist Aia de Leon, and Sandwich frontman Raimund Marasigan, on "Ako ang Simula", the theme song for a campaign which calls on Filipinos, especially the youth, to actively participate in the 2010 elections.
+Blanco, together with Imago vocalist Aia de Leon, and Sandwich frontman Raimund Marasigan, sang "Ako ang Simula", the theme song for a campaign which calls on Filipinos, especially the youth, to actively participate in the 2010 elections.

-When super typhoons ravaged the Philippines in September 2009, Rico responded quickly by writing and recording and releasing "Bangon", to raise awareness and ultimately, funds to help the victims of the typhoons.
-Rico gave away the song as a free download to give hope to the victims, salute the heroes and inspire people to continue helping.
+When super typhoons ravaged the Philippines in September 2009, Blanco responded quickly by writing, recording, and releasing "Bangon", to raise awareness and, ultimately, funds to help the victims of the typhoons.
+Blanco gave away the song as a free download to give hope to the victims; it served as a salute to the volunteers and responders, and to inspire people to continue helping.
 Blanco also said that he is waiving all royalties due to him for the mobile downloads of the song, which he will instead give to affected families.

-In March 2011, Sesame Street Philippines went into partnership with Blanco to launch the new education campaign called Sesame Street "Kid Ako".
+In March 2011, Sesame Street Philippines went into a partnership with Blanco to launch the new education campaign called Sesame Street "Kid Ako".
 The campaign will launch in schools which will use Sesame Street books and videos to help encourage learning among kids at an early age.
 Blanco is also set to make two songs for the campaign.

-When typhoon Haiyan devastated his mother's home province, Blanco decided to spend the New Year holidays in a still-reeling and electricity-less Leyte and perform in as many evacuation centers as possible to comfort the survivors and help educate them about the importance of hygiene in preventing the spread of post-calamity diseases.
+When Typhoon Haiyan devastated his mother's home province, Blanco decided to spend the New Year holidays in a still-reeling and electricity-less Leyte and perform in as many evacuation centers as possible to comfort the survivors and help educate them about the importance of hygiene in preventing the spread of post-calamity diseases.
 A few weeks prior, just after the typhoon struck, Blanco nearly cancelled his appearance at the Sundown Music Festival in Singapore, but decided to forge on and dedicated his performance and talent fees to the people of Leyte.

 In 2014, he released a single "Ito ang Ating Sandali" which become The ABS-CBN Sports+Action’s station ID.

-He currently serves as the president of the Filipino Society of Composers Authors and Publishers (FILSCAP).
-A non-profit, non-government, collective management organization that champions intellectual property rights.
+In 2016, Blanco became the president of the Filipino Society of Composers Authors and Publishers (FILSCAP), a non-profit, non-government collective management organization that champions intellectual property rights.